bank in a box

 Bank in a Box

-I'm a Geoffrey Moore meets Al Ries meets Jack Trout type of marketer.
+I'm a Geoffrey Moore meets Al Ries and Jack Trout type of marketer.
 I don't like targeting segments that have already been targeted to death.
-So one day my VP of Sales tells me he wants to target "Bank in a Box".
+So one day my VP of sales tells me he wants to target "bank in a box".
 So I did the first thing I normally do when anybody suggests a new marketing phrase.
 I Googled it.
 And my gut was right.
 There were (seemingly) dozens of banking software vendors who had targeted this segment.
-As such I had no (zero) interest in pursuing.
+As such I had no—zero—interest in pursuing it.

-"Why should we target "Bank in a Box" when dozens of other bank software vendors had already done so?"
-I asked my VP Marketing.
+"Why should we target 'bank in a box' when dozens of other bank software vendors had already done so?"
+I asked my VP of sales.

 So I stood my ground.

-I wasn't going to copy any all those other unimaginative-less-than-original "bank in a box" bank software vendors.
+I wasn't going to copy any of those other unimaginative, less-than-original bank in a box banking software vendors.
 No way.
 I'm better than that.
 After all, I coined the phrase "better banking software" for my company and that (original) phrase was working fantastic for us.
-It was working so well that one of our (much larger) competitors copied it (sort of) when they (shortly thereafter) coined the phrase "the banking software company".
+It was working so well that one of our (much larger) competitors copied it (sort of) when they shortly thereafter coined the phrase "the banking software company."
 It was a nice compliment of sorts.

 Bank in a Box